-The table below provides certain highlights of the composition of our Board members and nominees as of January 4, 2021.
+The table below provides certain highlights of the composition of our Board members and nominees as of January 4, 2023.
 Each of the categories listed in the below table has the meaning as it is used in Nasdaq Rule 5605(f).

-Board Diversity Matrix (As of January 4, 2021)
+Board Diversity Matrix (As of January 4, 2023)

-Total Number of Directors 9
+Total Number of Directors 10

-Female Male Non-Binary Did Not Disclose Gender
+Female Male Non- Binary Did Not Disclose Gender

 Part I: Gender Identity

-Directors 1 8 - -
+Directors 1 9

 Part II: Demographic Background

-African American or Black - - - -
+African American or Black

-Alaskan Native or Native American - - - -
+Alaskan Native or Native American

-Asian - - - -
+Asian

-Hispanic or Latinx - - - -
+Hispanic or Latinx

-Native Hawaiian or Pacific Islander - - - -
+Native Hawaiian or Pacific Islander

-White 1 8 - -
+White 1 9

-Two or More Races or Ethnicities - - - -
+Two or More Races or Ethnicities

-LGBTQ+ -
+LGBTQ+

-Did Not Disclose Demographic Background -
+Did Not Disclose Demographic Background

-The nominees who receive the greatest number of affirmative votes will be elected as Class II directors, to hold office until the 2025 annual meeting of stockholders (or until the 2023 annual meeting of stockholders if Proposal No. 3 is approved and the Declassification Amendment is filed and becomes effective as described in this proxy statement) and until their successors are elected and qualified, unless they resign or their seats become vacant due to removal or death.
-Abstentions and broker non-votes will not affect the election of directors.
+The nominees who receive the affirmative vote of a majority of the shares of the Company's common stock that are present in person or represented by proxy and entitled to vote will be elected as directors, to hold office until the 2024 Annual Meeting of Stockholders and until their successors are elected and qualified, unless they resign or their seats become vacant due to removal or death.
+Abstentions will have the effect of a vote against a nominee and broker non-votes will not affect the election of directors.